 This is Berna, Sevda's good friend, on the night I met the two of them That's my grandfather's rocking chair she's sitting in.
 We became good friends and still talk on Insta.

 I took these with my trusty A-1 and Ektachrome.
-Either I flubbed the exposure badly or the Local Turkish developer messed up.
+Either I flubbed the exposure badly or the local Turkish developer messed up.
 Either way, they will never be great photos.
 I worked on them until they are passable.
 Then turned them B&W.

 The Girls of Divas Ajans